 Numerous variables go into determining the price of an auto insurance policy, but some of the main factors include your age, your gender, the number of violations you have, and where you live.

-The California Department of Insurance has a rate estimation tool that lets consumer compare average annual premiums for different scenarios across a wide range of companies.
+The California Department of Insurance has a rate estimation tool that lets consumers compare average annual premiums for different scenarios across a wide range of companies.

 Comparing Costs to Other Top Providers